 If you're browsing the Stacks in person, Library Staff can help with retrieval.
 Please ask at the Circulation Desk on the Main Floor for assistance.

-If entering the building would be difficult for you, curbside pickup or drop-off services can be provided.
+If entering the building would be difficult, curbside pickup or drop-off services can be provided.

 If you would like someone to pick up hold requests on your behalf, you can designate a proxy borrower.